Discover Your Entrepreneurial Archetype: Explore the Big Five and Identify Yours

 Entrepreneurship encompasses a diverse range of types, motivations, and goals.
 Recognizing your specific entrepreneurial type can quickly enhance your potential and ensure you make the most of your journey.

-At Ninety, entrepreneurs form the backbone of our client base, and it's easy to see why: they are the driving force behind societal and economic progress, enriching our communities in countless ways.
-With their innate knack for identifying fresh opportunities, drawing in talent and investment, and crafting remarkable enterprises from scratch, entrepreneurs outpace larger, more cumbersome entities in innovation and impact.
+At Ninety, entrepreneurs form the backbone of our client base, and it's easy to see why: they're the driving force behind societal and economic progress, enriching our communities in countless ways.
+With their innate knack for identifying fresh opportunities, drawing in talent and investment, and crafting remarkable enterprises from scratch, entrepreneurs outpace larger, more cumbersome entities in both innovation and impact.

 This is why it’s not unusual for entrepreneurs to enter into other fields like philanthropy, politics, and education.
 They tend to possess a keen ability to identify opportunities and ways to make the world a better place.